2024–25 SC Heerenveen season

-The 2024–25 SC Heerenveen season is the 105th season in the history of the SC Heerenveen, and it also the 32nd consecutive season in the Eredivisie.
-In addition to the domestic league, the team competed in the KNVB Cup, being eliminated in round of 16 in a 3–2 loss to Quick Boys.
-The club finished 9th in Eredivisie, being the lowest seeded in the European competition play-offs, where Heerenveen lost 4–1 in the semi-finals to AZ.
+The 2024–25 season was the 105th season in the history of SC Heerenveen, and the club's 32nd consecutive season in the Eredivisie.
+In addition to the domestic league, the club competed in the KNVB Cup, being eliminated in the round of 16 following a 3–2 loss to Quick Boys.

+The club finished 9th in the Eredivisie, the lowest position to reach the European competition play-offs, where Heerenveen lost 4–1 in the semi-finals to AZ.

-Ion Nicolaescu was the top scorer of the club in this season with 9 goals in Eredivisie and 3 goals in the KNVB Cup.
+Ion Nicolaescu was the top scorer of the club in this season with nine goals in the Eredivisie (including the play-offs) and three goals in the KNVB Cup.

-Levi Smans was the most appeared player in the season with 37 appearances in the season; 34 appearances in the Eredivisie, 3 appearances in the KNVB Cup.
+Levi Smans made the most appearances with 37 across the season: 34 appearances in the Eredivisie (including the play-offs) and three appearances in the KNVB Cup.

-Oliver Braude was the most aggressive players of the team during the season with 11 yellow cards.
+Oliver Braude was the most booked player of the club during the season, with 11 yellow cards.